MarckK/retrospective-llm-eval/README.md

 ## Running HuggingFace models

-Evaluating through API likes that of OpenAI and Anthrophic can be done with just an API key.
+Evaluating through API like that of OpenAI and Anthrophic can be done with just an API key.

 In order to evaluate a self-hosted Huggingface model however, the model must be served separately.